kubevirt/kubevirt.github.io/_posts/2020-03-22-Live-migration.md

 > - `BlockMigration` : meaning that the disk data is being copied from source to destination
 > - `LiveMigration`: meaning that only the memory is copied from source to destination
 >
-> Related with this, on a more complex level, storage backends like [Rook](https://rook.io/) that provide PVCs which have `RWX` access mode, allow VMs to live-migrate only memory contents instead of having to do Block Migration.
+> VMs with block devices located on shared storage backends like the ones provided by [Rook](https://rook.io/) that provide PVCs with ReadWriteMany access have the option to live-migrate only memory contents instead of having to also migrate the block devices.

 ### Cancelling a Live Migration